-When you’ve been married a long time, you tend to forget the theatrics of that day once upon a time, when an unblemished future stretched out before you down the aisle.
+When you’ve been married a long time, you tend to forget the theatrics of that day, once upon a time, when an unblemished future was stretched out before you down the aisle.
 Thanks to a couple of colleagues from my days in a television newsroom, I have hours of footage to prompt a rusty memory or two.
 Earlier this month, said footage was dug out, edited, and shown with those brave wedding party people who shared our celebration on that weirdly warm day in January of ’92.
-Too lengthy for this space but Little Bo Peep Bride will give you some corny life advice.

 Well, a marriage is a contract you enter into, and some of the essential elements of the wedding are that words are spoken and witnesses hear them and believe them.
 That’s very much what happens in the theatre.
 You walk on stage and you say such and such, and everybody believes in it.